Managing Auxiliary Employees

-Seniority lists & privacy
+Seniority Lists & Privacy

 If an employee asks about their seniority compared with other employees, supervisors can only reveal whether or not there are others with more seniority.
 They must not reveal the identity of the employees.
-If you post a seniority list, it can only include employee numbers and not names, position numbers, titles or anything else that identifies employees.
+If you post a seniority list, it can only include employee numbers and not names, position numbers, titles, or anything else that identifies employees.

 If you're required to lay off an employee in a seasonal or on-call auxiliary position, check first to see if there are any auxiliaries within the same seniority unit at the same classification with fewer seniority hours.
 If there are, the employee with the fewest hours, therefore the least amount of auxiliary seniority, must be laid off.

-If the auxiliary employee to be laid off is a seasonal employee or has come to the end of their term, they cannot bump a junior employee out of that junior employee's current work assignment.
+If the auxiliary employee to be laid off is a seasonal employee or has come to the end of their term, they can't bump a junior employee out of that junior employee's current work assignment.
 See the definitions of auxiliary appointments.

 Recall is when an auxiliary employee who has been laid off is brought back to perform the same auxiliary work in the same classification and seniority unit.
 BCGEU employees retain their right to recall for nine months from the date they last worked.
 The recall of employees must be in order of seniority of employees that are qualified to do the work within the seniority unit.
-Excluded employees do not have recall rights and are not laid off; their assignments end.
+Excluded employees don't have recall rights and are not laid off; their assignments end.